Plastic-Free Toiletries: The Best Zero-Waste Products [That TSA Won’t Steal]

 17. Travel-Friendly Laundry

 Finally, these aren’t exactly travel toiletries, but it’s relevant.
-If you’re planning to stay in Airbnbs (or similar but more interesting vacation rentals) or otherwise do your own laundry while traveling, laundry strips from the Canadian start-up TruEarth are a must.
+If you’re planning to stay in Airbnbs (or similar but more interesting vacation rentals) or otherwise do your own laundry while traveling, these concentrated laundry strips are a must.
 (They’re what I use at home, as well as on the road.)

-For details on both, check out my post about all the plastic-free laundry and cleaning products I tested!
+[Related: For details on both, check out my post about all the plastic-free laundry and cleaning products I tested!]

 Discount Codes!